Nickpearson666/LeetCode/README.md

 # LeerCode
-This ia  a repository where I store my code &amp; ideas while solving problems on LeetCode
+This is a repository where I store my code &amp; ideas while solving problems on LeetCode